 - Eat more fresh vegetables, whole grains, and essential fatty acids (cold-water fish, nuts, and seeds).

-- Probiotics (bifidobacteria and lactobacillus, 3 to 5 billion live organisms per day) may boost the immune system and control allergies, especially in children.
+- Probiotics (bifidobacteria and lactobacillus) may boost the immune system and control allergies, especially in children.
 In fact, studies show that taking probiotics during pregnancy, or early infancy, can protect against the development of dermatitis.
-However, the scientific studies are mixed; more research is needed to know for sure if probiotics will help reduce eczema symptoms.
+However, the scientific studies are mixed.
+More research is needed to know for sure if probiotics will help reduce eczema symptoms.
 People with severely weakened immune systems should speak with their doctors before taking probiotics.

-- Evening primrose oil -- In some studies, evening primrose oil helps reduce the itching associated with eczema.
+- Evening primrose oil.
+In some studies, evening primrose oil helps reduce the itching associated with eczema.
 However, other studies have found no benefit.
 People who take anticoagulants (blood thinners) should talk to their doctor before taking evening primrose oil.
+Use caution if ou have a history of seizures or schizophrenia.

-- Borage oil, like evening primrose oil, contains the essential fatty acid GLA (500 to 900 mg per day, in several doses -- amount of GLA varies by supplement), which acts as an anti-inflammatory.
+- Borage oil, like evening primrose oil, contains the essential fatty acid GLA, which acts as an anti-inflammatory.
 Evidence is mixed, with some studies showing that GLA helps reduce eczema symptoms and others showing no effect.
 People who take anticoagulants (blood thinners) should talk to their doctor before taking evening primrose oil.
+People who have a history of liver problems should talk to their doctor before taking borage oil.

-- Vitamin C (1,000 mg, 2 to 4 times per day) can act as an antihistamine.
+- Vitamin C can act as an antihistamine.
 In one study, it helped reduce symptoms of eczema, but more studies are needed.
 Rose hips or palmitate are citrus free and hypoallergenic.

-- Bromelain (100 to 250 mg, 2 to 4 times per day), an enzyme derived from pineapple, helps reduce inflammation.
+- Bromelain, an enzyme derived from pineapple, helps reduce inflammation.
 Bromelain can have a blood-thinning effect.
 Talk to your doctor if you are taking blood-thinning medications.

 - Flavonoids, antioxidants found in dark berries and some plants, have anti-inflammatory properties, strengthen connective tissue, and may help reduce allergic reactions.
-The following flavonoids may be taken in dried extract form: Catechin (25 to 150 mg, 2 to 3 times per day), quercetin (50 to 250 mg, 2 to 3 times per day), hesperidin (50 to 250 mg, 2 to 3 times per day), and rutin (50 to 250 mg, 2 to 3 times per day).
+The following flavonoids may be taken in dried extract form: Catechin, quercetin, hesperidin, and rutin.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.
 Always tell your doctor about any herbs you may be taking.
 When applying herbs to the skin it is important to make sure that you have no open wounds as serious infection can result.